dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 Sets the Jwt token for the object

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-jwt
+- jwt

-`string`
+- `string`

-The jwt api token to use
+- The jwt api token to use

+{% /table %}

 ## setApiToken